GabeStah/Airbrake.io/Pitches/How to Make a Twitter Bot/text.md

 Awesome!
 Everything works as intended.
 We parsed the `Atom` feed from Wordpress to capture the latest articles, then selected a random article and tweeted the title and the URL on our Twitter Bot account, [AirbrakeArticle](https://twitter.com/AirbrakeArticle/status/946896220181561344).

-We now have the basic structure of our application up and running, so next week we'll refine it and make it better suited to the real-world by implementing real-time error monitoring via Airbrake's NodeJS package.
+We now have the basic structure of our application up and running, so next week we'll refine it and make it better suited to the real-world by implementing real-time error monitoring via <a class="js-cta-utm" href="https://airbrake.io/languages/nodejs-error-monitoring?utm_source=blog&utm_medium=end-post&utm_campaign=airbrake-serverless-twitter-bot">Airbrake's NodeJS</a> package.
 We'll also ensure our Twitter bot application can run automatically and serverlessly by using AWS Lambda.
 Stay tuned!

 ---